 -

-Flower / Herb Use: Dry bean: Allow pods to mature and dry fully on the plant, Shell bean (optional): Harvest pods when plump but still green
+Dry bean: Allow pods to mature and dry fully on the plant, Shell bean (optional): Harvest pods when plump but still green

 Seed Saving: Allow pods to dry completely on the plant until brittle.
 Harvest before heavy rain, shell beans, and dry thoroughly.